joanpablo/reactive_forms/README.md

 });
 ```

-> Note that **Validators.composeOR** receives a collection of validators as argument and returns a validator.
+> Note that **Validators.composeOR** receives a collection of validators as an argument and returns a validator.

-With **Validators.composeOR** we are saying to **FormControl** that **if at least one validator evaluate as VALID then the control is VALID** it's not necessary that both validators evaluate to valid.
+With **Validators.composeOR**, we are telling the **FormControl** that **if at least one validator evaluates as VALID, then the control is VALID**.
+It's not necessary for both validators to evaluate to valid.

-Another example could be to validate multiples Credit Card numbers.
-In that case you have several regular expression patterns for each type of credit card.
-So the user can introduce a card number and if the information match with at least one pattern then the information is considered as valid.
+Another example could be to validate multiple Credit Card numbers.
+In that case, you have several regular expression patterns for each type of credit card.
+So, the user can introduce a card number, and if the information matches at least one pattern, then the information is considered valid.

 ```dart
 final form = FormGroup({